gsoft-inc/sg-orbit/packages/react-components/README.md

 ## Build

-All packages distribution code in outputted in their respective `dist` folder.
+All packages distribution code is outputted in their respective `dist` folder.

 ## Add a new dependency to a component